-(c) Claims on banks
+c) Claims on Banks

 Claims on Banks are risk weighted based on the ratings assigned to them by external rating agencies.
 However, short term claims on locally incorporated banks maturing within three months and denominated in Bahraini Dinars or US Dollars are risk weighted at 20%.
-Other claims on banks, which are in foreign currency, are risk weighted using standard risk weights ranging from 20% to 150%.
-Unrated claims on banks are assigned a risk weight of 50%.
+Other claims on banks, which are in foreign currency, are risk weighted based on their external credit ratings or if unrated at 50%.

-(d) Claims on corporate portfolio
+d) Claims on Corporate and Investment firms